MarcialRosales/spring-cloud-workshop/readme.md

   `cf env cf-demo-app`

-  You will get something like this:
+  You will get something like this because we have stated in the `manifest.yml` that our application needs a service called `registry-service`.
+PCF takes care of injecting the credentials from the `registry-service` into the application's environment.

   ```
   {
    "VCAP_SERVICES": {